NorthBricks/www.northbricks.io/source/index.html.md

 # Introduction

-Welcome to the Northbricks API! <a href="mailto:info@northbricks.com">Contact us</a> if you are interested in our API.
+Welcome to the Northbricks API! <a href="https://share.hsforms.com/1VMTAez9aTImjB25zLPieLg2p2p1" target="_blank">Contact us</a> if you are interested in our API.

 # Connecting to Northbricks API